plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 On the other hand, majority of website and business owners want to see some level of stats that tells them what's going on, whether their efforts are resulting in anything and what exactly works and what doesn't.
 There are many website analytics options for them.

-## What can web analytics tell a site owner and what are the most important metrics?
+## What can web analytics tell a site owner?

 There is no definitive answer to this question.
 Which metrics to use to measure the success of your website really depends on the website itself and the goals the site owner has with the website.